ahoynodnarb/minidiff/README.md

-# minidiff: A NumPy/CuPy-Compatible Reverse-Mode Automatic Differentiation Engine
+# minidiff: A NumPy-like Reverse-Mode Automatic Differentiation Engine

 A lightweight automatic differentiation library with PyTorch-like API, supporting higher-order gradients and eager memory management.
-Designed as a drop-in replacement for NumPy/CuPy with readability and clarity as a top priority.
+Designed as a drop-in replacement for NumPy with readability and clarity as a top priority.

 This codebase does assume the reader has some existing requisite knowledge about multivariable calculus and linear algebra, but it's meant to be as readable as possible with that in mind.
 You can find great resources for both of those topics pretty much anywhere on the internet!